DanielLin94144/DanielLin94144.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Guan-Ting is currently a Ph.D. student at [Speech Processing and Machine Learning Lab](https://twitter.com/ntu_spml), [National Taiwan University](https://www.ntu.edu.tw/), under the supervision of Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.html).
-His research interest includes **Deep Learning for Speech Processing**, **Multi-modal LLM for Speech**, **Spoken Language Understanding**.
+Guan-Ting is currently a Ph.D. student at [Speech Processing and Machine Learning Lab](https://twitter.com/ntu_spml), [National Taiwan University (NTU)](https://www.ntu.edu.tw/), under the guidance of Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.html).
+His research interest includes **Multi-modal LLM for Speech** and **Spoken Language Understanding and Generation**.

 Guan-Ting has published 10+ papers at top Speech/NLP-related conferences (ACL, EMNLP, ICASSP, INTERSPEECH, and IEEE SLT) as the first or co-first author.
-Notably, he won the Best Paper Award at IEEE SLT 2022 in Doha, Qatar.
+Notably, he won the **Best Paper Award** at IEEE SLT 2022 in Doha, Qatar.
 Additionally, he serves as an official reviewer for multiple top conferences (ICLR, ACL, EMNLP, ICASSP, etc.).

 Guan-Ting has several **industrial research experience**.
-In the summer of 2022, he worked with Amazon Alexa on Acoustic Event Classification in Cambridge, USA.
-In the summer of 2023, he worked with the Alexa Speech Recognition LM team in Seattle, USA.
-He interned with Amazon's AGI-Speech team in the summer of 2024 in Seattle, USA, working on a project to enhance end-to-end spoken language models.
+In the summer of 2024, he interned with Amazon's AGI-Speech team in Seattle, USA, working on *Align-SLM*, which enhances end-to-end spoken language models with RL.
+In the summer of 2023, he worked with the Alexa Speech Recognition LM team on *paralinguisic-enhanced LLM* in Seattle, USA.
+In the summer of 2022, he collaborated with Amazon Alexa on Acoustic Event Classification in Cambridge, USA.

-He is an incoming Student Researcher @ Google, New York in 2025 Spring, and an incoming Research Scientist Intern @ Meta, Menlo Park in 2025 Fall.
+He is an incoming Student Researcher @ Google Deepmind, New York in 2025 Spring, and an incoming Research Scientist Intern @ Meta, Menlo Park in 2025 Fall.

 For more details, please see the **[[CV]](http://DanielLin94144.github.io/files/Guan_Ting_Lin_CV.pdf)**.